Transition Wrestling exists in large part to cover collegiate women’s wrestling news.

 We’re in the fastest growing sport in the United States.

-- Collegiate women have earned the right for focused coverage – something that no one else does.
-We’ll address this gap by providing tournament coverage, series, interviews and other extended content.
+- Collegiate women have earned the right for focused coverage.
+We aim to provide tournament coverage, series, interviews and other extended content.

-- Women’s collegiate wrestling is a prep platform for future Team USA representatives.
-Right now we see the greats, but we didn’t see their years of drastic growth.
+- Collegiate women’s wrestling is a prep platform for future Team USA representatives.
 Not all of the leaders in our sport will go on to wrestle for Team USA.
-We need wholesome narratives that show the importance of the leaders that push and shape the women who represent us at the highest level.
-It’s the diverse team dynamics that make a program uniquely remarkable.
+We aim to provide wholesome narratives that show the importance of the leaders that push and shape the women who represent us at the highest level.
+It’s the diverse team dynamics that make a college program uniquely remarkable.

 The wrestling community is filled with stories of the sport bringing otherwise unimaginable experiences and opportunities to a widely diverse population.
 Life is much larger than sport, but sport can be the vehicle that leads us to opportunities.